yadavdeepak95/fabric/docs/source/test_network.md

-    -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - delay duration in seconds (defaults to 3) -l <language> - the programming language of the chaincode to deploy: go (default), java, javascript, typescript -v <version>  - chaincode version.
-Must be a round number, 1, 2, 3, etc -i <imagetag> - the tag to be used to launch the network (defaults to "latest") -cai <ca_imagetag> - the image tag to be used for CA (defaults to "1.4.6") -verbose - verbose mode network.sh -h (print this message)
+    -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - delay duration in seconds (defaults to 3) -l <language> - the programming language of the chaincode to deploy: go (default), javascript, or java -v <version>  - chaincode version.
+Must be a round number, 1, 2, 3, etc -i <imagetag> - the tag to be used to launch the network (defaults to "latest") -verbose - verbose mode network.sh -h (print this message)